VOLTTRON/volttron/services/core/WeatherDotGov/README.rst

 Requirements
 ------------
-The Weather.Gov agent requires the Pint package.
+The WeatherDotgov agent requires the Pint package.
 This package can be installed in an activated environment with:

 ::